 Ok so we are not the most clever and probably won’t have an invitation to write for David Letterman but we do have great food and have lots of fun.

 In summary, food trucks have seen a huge surge in popularity but also a misunderstanding of the true business and challenges we as food truck vendors face each day.
 We hope you will give your food truck vendors a shot and think you will be surprised at the quality of the food these talented chef and cooks are serving on your local streets.
+If you yearn to enhance your business, you can do so with the help of apps online.
 And remember: please eat responsibly.
 (That phrase is now trademarked by the Food Truck Association of St Louis)

 The St. Louis Food Truck Association